ikod/dlang-requests/README.md

     rq.authenticator = new BasicAuthentication("user", "passwd");
     rs = rq.get("http://httpbin.org/basic-auth/user/passwd");
 ```
-Here is short descrition of some Request options:
+Here is short descrition of some Request options, you can set:

 | name             | type           | meaning                                | default    |
 |------------------|----------------|----------------------------------------|------------|